Fists fly (and land) in 'Iron Fist' official Netflix trailer

-Danny Rand (Finn Jones) just wants to talk, but if you push him, he's willing to let his fists do the talking.
-Netflix already treated Marvel fans to teasers for the new "Iron Fist" series, but we now have the official full trailer published today.
+Danny Rand just wants to talk, but if you push him, he's willing to let his fists do the talking.
+Netflix already treated Marvel fans to teasers for the new "Iron Fist" series, but we now have the official full trailer, published Tuesday.

-The story picks up 15 years after Rand is presumed dead in a plane crash.
+The story picks up 15 years after Rand, played by Finn Jones, is presumed dead in a plane crash.
 He's back in New York City trying to find his place with his family and his company, Rand Enterprises.

 The trailer isn't giving too much away plot-wise, but it is broadcasting plenty of martial-arts action.